Once scientists asked the question and it was not an obvious

 temperature and salinity as it drifted on ocean currents, and returned

 to the surface every ten days to radio the data to passing satellites.
-"We've been blind about the oceans," an environmental scientist remarked.
-'It's just been a dark room.
+"We've been blind about the oceans," an environmental scientist explained.
+"It's just been a dark room.
 And the Argo floats are like flipping on the lights."
-For example, it turned out that "the amount of heat going much deeper than 700 metres is much larger than most people thought."
-Among other important results, the program showed that the supposed "hiatus" in global warming in the early 21st century was inconsequential:: if the capricious atmosphere was temporarily not warming in response to capricious oscillations of surface waters, the massive ocean depths, which absorbed far more heat, were warming steadily and more rapidly than ever. |
+Among other important results, the program showed that the supposed "hiatus" in global warming in the early 21st century was an illusion: it didn't matter that the atmosphere was temporarily not warming, for the ocean depths, which absorbed far more heat energy, were warming steadily (and ever more rapidly). |

 =>Modern temp's